 What is Financial Well Being?

 Many people have a financial well being definition including a very detailed file from the gov’t.
-Each of them describe a different aspect of what I feel is the root of well-being.
+Each of them describes a different aspect of what I feel is the root of the financial well-being meaning.

 - Understanding of your financial situation and taking care of it in a way that you are prepared for financial changes.

 - Comfortable where your money is coming from and where it is going.
 Also called having a written budget

 - Making sacrifices and changing spending habits like using coupons or shopping sales